SRCybersecurity/Linux_Firewall_AND_Hardening_Audit_Tool/README.md

     sudo python3 linux_hardening.py
 ---
+Generate a audit score report and recommended hardening actions in Terminal itself and system save a html report for future use.
 I have also attached the 2 page report (PDF) named " Audit_Tool_Report " on this mini project.

 ---
 If you have any suggestions please do let me know.
 I will try to upgrade given mini projects into advanced ones.
 I'd appreciate all the help and suggestions to work on this my mini projects. </br>